Katrina Guillou: Early life and education

-Guillou was born to a Filipino mother, Lorna (née Rivera), and a French father, Yves Guillou, in Washington, D.C., the United States.
+Guillou was born to a Filipino mother, Lorna (née Rivera), and a French father, Yves Guillou, in Washington, D.C.
 A native of Fort Washington, Maryland, she attended the Bishop Ireton High School in Virginia for her secondary studies and later the University of North Carolina Wilmington (UNCW) for her collegiate studies.

 College career

 From 2012 to 2015, Guillou played for the UNC Wilmington Seahawks women's soccer (football) team which competes in the Colonial Athletic Association Division 1.
 In her senior year, she helped the Seahawks secure an at-large berth for the NCAA Division I.

 Club career

+Oulu Nice Soccer

 After graduating from UNCW, Guillou signed up to play for Finnish club Oulu Nice Soccer in 2016.
-She would move to Sweden to play for Morön BK and in December 2020 switch to Piteå IF.
+She made 8 appearances and 2 goals for the club in the 2016 Naisten Liiga season.

+Lugano

+In August 2016, Guillou left Finland to join Swiss club FF Lugano 1976.
+She appeared in 13 matches in the regular season and helped Lugano advance to the playoffs where she played five more games and scored one goal in the final round of 2016–17 Nationalliga A. She also featured in two matches in the Swiss Women's Cup, scoring one goal.

+Return to Oulu Nice Soccer

+In 2018, Guillou returned to Finland signing with former club Oulu Nice Soccer until the end of 2018 Naisten Liiga season.
+She scored six goals in 15 league matches.
+She also played in one match in the Finnish Women's Cup, where she scored a hat-trick on August 4, 2018.